Chef Lawrence Barrow Wiki, Age, Great British Menu

 Lawrence Barrow Biography – Lawrence Barrow Wiki

-Lawrence Barrow is the chef and owner of Hearth and Tine, a restaurant concept and pop ups.
-Born and raised in the small Northern Irish town of Ballymena, Lawrence is a contestant on the Great British Menu 2025.
+Lawrence Barrow is a Northern Irish chef and owner of Hearth and Tine, a restaurant concept and pop ups.
+Born and raised in the small Northern Irish town of Ballymena, Lawrence is currently competing in the Great British Menu 2026.
+He was a contestant on the Great British Menu 2025.

 Initially studying film studies before working in a bank, Lawrence fell into the world of cooking as a way to travel.
 But as he started exploring the world and its culinary scene, it quickly became a real passion.
 This passion took him around the globe, including to kitchens in Australia, Italy and New Zealand.
 These experiences shaped his cooking style – blending international influences with a deep appreciation for his Northern Irish roots.